 - Better support multi/hybrid Cloud deployment, which will improve deployment flexibility for developers

-With these subtle changes, Adobe aims to empower ColdFusion as the go-to programming language for web and app development.
+With these game changing features, Adobe aims to empower ColdFusion as the go-to programming language for web and app development.
 The prospects of better licensing, configuration, and performance look promising, and only time will tell how much Adobe achieves over the year to make these changes live.
 Having said that, developers can expect a much better and improved version of ColdFusion next year.